If you want to keep more of your money come tax time, knowing which tax bracket you’re in is critical.

-The U.S. has a progressive tax system.
 The IRS taxes different portions of your income at different rates depending on how much you make each year.
 If you have a higher income, you’ll pay a higher rate.

-Federal income tax rates for 2017
+Federal income tax rates for 2019 filing

 In the fall of the tax year, the IRS releases annual inflation adjustments, particularly those that affect the tax brackets.